coderforlife/pyjvm/README.md

 templates, can be very Python-like objects.

-**Note:** since `java.lang.String` objects are always converted to unicode strings, it is impossible to ever have a Python-wrapped instance of a Java string.
+**Note:** since `java.lang.String` objects are always converted to unicode strings, it is impossible to ever have a Python-wrapped instance of a Java string

 Java Arrays